Channels in Go provide a way for goroutines to communicate by sending and receiving values.

 func main() { ch := make(chan string) go expensiveFunc("Hello", ch) fmt.Println("Main") for msg := range ch { fmt.Println(msg) } fmt.Println("Done.")}func expensiveFunc(text string, ch chan string) { defer close(ch) for i := range 4 { time.Sleep(500 * time.Millisecond) ch <- text + " " + fmt.Sprint(i) }}// Main// Hello 0// Hello 1// Hello 2// Hello 3// Done.

-The select statement listens to multiple channels.
+select listens on multiple channels.

-It executes the first case that is ready to proceed.
+It executes the first ready case.

 Without a Done Channel:

-func myFunc() { for { fmt.Println("MyFunc") }}func main() { go myFunc() time.Sleep(1 * time.Hour)}
+func myFunc() { for { fmt.Println("Working...") }}func main() { go myFunc() time.Sleep(1 * time.Hour)}

-The myFunc goroutine will print "MyFunc" continuously until the main program exits.
+The myFunc goroutine prints "Working..." continuously until the program exits.

 The struct{} type represents an empty struct in Go.
 It consumes zero bytes of memory, making it ideal for